 Sylvie Barbier is a French-Taiwanese performance artist, entrepreneur and educator.
-She loves Getting S*** Done and creating powerful embodied experiences.
+She co-founded Life Itself to build a wiser future through culture, space and community.

 Sylvie BarbierArtist and Co-founder